olras/olras/olras/topic_map.md

 ## Tunneling perspective
 <!-- When the normal region has few levels and weak tunneling, a Hamiltonian description is natural. -->
-The go-to approach to combining different ingredients in quantum mechanics is perturbation theory.
-The simplest normal region is a quantum dot containing a single electron level.
+The simplest normal region is a quantum dot containing a single electron level with a bare hamiltonian
-Weakly coupling the quantum dot to the superconductors imbues a part of the superconducting properties on the dot level, introducing a *proximity-induced superconducting pairing*.

-We consider a small metallic region with a single fermionic level with a hamiltonian coupled to two superconducting reservoirs with complex order paramters $\Delta_{1,2}$.
-The bare hamiltonian of the dot reads

 $$
 H_\mathrm{dot} = -\mu (c_\downarrow^\dagger c_\downarrow + c_\uparrow^\dagger c_\uparrow)
 $$

 where $\mu$ is the chemical potential of the dot.
-The proximity with the superconducting reservoirs induces superconducting correlations in dot.
+Weakly coupling the quantum dot to the superconductors imbues a part of the superconducting properties on the dot level, introducing a *proximity-induced superconducting pairing*.
 Within the mean-field approximation, we can model this effect with the term

 $$
 H_\mathrm{SC} = (\Delta_1^* + \Delta_2^*) c_\uparrow c_\downarrow  + (\Delta_1 + \Delta_2)  c_\downarrow^\dagger c_\uparrow^\dagger
 $$

-with $\Delta_{1, 2}$ the superconducting pairing of the two superconductors.
+with $\Delta_{1, 2}$ the induced superconducting pairing of each superconductor.
 Using the Bogoliubov De Gennes formalism, we can bring the Hamiltonian to a quadratic form

 $$